lento234/python-tutorial/README.md

         $ conda activate tutorial

-4. Starting JupyterLab locally
+4. Starting JupyterLab locally.

-    *Enter the following command in a new terminal window to start JupyterLab.*
+    *Enter the following command in a new terminal window to start JupyterLab:*

         $ jupyter lab

-5. Deactivate your environment:
+5. Deactivate your environment when you are done.

         $ conda deactivate

-6. Removing your `tutorial` environment:
+6. (*optional*) Removing your `tutorial` environment if you don't want it anymore.

-    *You can delete the environment by using the following in a terminal prompt.*
+    *You can delete the environment by using the following in a terminal prompt:*

         $ conda env remove --name tutorial --yes